rust-lang/book/first-edition/src/error-handling.md

 }
 ```

-This is a little better, but now we've written a lot more code!
+This is a little better, but now we've written much more code!
 The case
 analysis has once again bitten us.

 Combinators to the rescue!
 Just like `Option`, `Result` has lots of combinators